CanonicalLtd/maas-docs/en/installconfig-rack.md

 controller's page by clicking on the machine you want to delete and select 'Delete' from the dropdown (and then 'Go').
-MAAS will do the right thing if the controller was used for DHCP HA (i.e. DHCP HA will no longer be enabled since there is no longer the possiblity of having it).
+MAAS will do the right thing if the controller was used for DHCP HA (i.e. DHCP HA will no longer be enabled since there is no longer the possibility of having it).

 Although similar, this is not conceptually equivalent to deleting a MAAS node.
 Here, you are deleting a machine that is a part of MAAS itself.